 - Consume 2 table spoon of fresh flax seed oil, reduces / slows the process of further renal damage.

-Consult physician immediately if any of the above sign and symptoms appear, as timely treatment and management can reverse the changes and prevent any further damage of the kidney.
+Consult a Physician immediately if any of the above sign and symptoms appear, as timely treatment and management can reverse the changes and prevent any further damage to the kidney.

 Diet and water intake should be under strict medical guidance.